tpellegrinetti/PGPg_finder/README.md

 The pipeline allows you to choose from several workflows based on the tools and steps you need.
 The workflows currently available are:

 ## Genome Analysis
-genome_wf: A genome annotation pipeline that uses hmmsearch and KEGG profiles.
+genome_wf: A genome annotation pipeline that uses Prodigal for gene prediction and DiAMOND against PLaBAse.

 ## Metagenome Analysis
-metafastwf: A metagenome workflow with megahit assembly, Bowtie2 mapping, samtools quantification, and annotation with hmmsearch and KEGG profiles.
+meta_wf: A metagenome workflow with megahit assembly, Prodigal gene prediction, DIAMOND annotation, Bowtie2 mapping, samtools quantification.
-meta_wf: A metagenome workflow with megahit assembly, Bowtie2 mapping, samtools quantification, and PROKKA annotation.
+metafast_wf: A metagenome workflow with PEAR assembly and direct DIAMOND annotation.

 Each workflow is designed to be run with a specific set of input files and produces a set of output files.
 The tool also supports running on multiple threads to improve performance.